 Family, friends and colleagues of high-functioning addicts may unknowingly enable addictive behaviors.
 Some have the best of intentions, wanting to protect their loved one from harm or help them through a difficult time.
 Others may enable with self-interested motives; for example, an employee of a high-functioning addict may be concerned about the HFA but will continue to enable the addiction to preserve their own career.

 The treatment for high-functioning addicts is the same as for all addicts, however, they may have unique needs and focus on specific areas in treatment.
 We at Parvarish Recovery Center make treatment plans according to the needs of our clients.
 Cognitive Behavioral Therapy has been found to be most effective in the treatment of alcohol use disorder, as well as motivational interviewing techniques.
-Holistic therapies and behavioral therapies are often implemented by the team of PRC Clifton Karachi to help individuals incorporate healthy habits into their lives such as proper nutrition, exercise, meditation, and other such wellness-based behaviors.
+Holistic therapies and behavioral therapies are often implemented by the team of PRC Clifton Karachi to help individuals incorporate healthy habits into their lives such as proper nutrition, exercise, meditation, and other wellness-based behaviors.